Eilowangfang/LPCE/README.md

 ## Call LPCE in PostgreSQL
 LPCE can be called in PostgreSQL.
 LPCE can used to provide cardinality estimation for plan search in PostgreSQL.
-Moreover, we also provide a generic cardinality estimator adopter for PostgreSQL, so that any learning-based estimator can be easily used to provide cardinality estimation.
+Moreover, we also provide a generic cardinality estimation adopter for PostgreSQL, so that any learning-based estimator can be easily used to provide cardinality estimation.
 For details, please check in `/LPCE_inPostgres`.